HDudz/Heat-Distribution-Algorithm/README.md

-You turn debug mode on and off in "config.h" file..
+You can turn debug mode on and off in "config.h" file.